qpdf/qpdf/manual/cli.rst

 .. help-topic page-ranges: page range syntax

    A full description of the page range syntax, with examples, can be found in the manual.
-Summary:
+In summary, a range is a comma-separated list of groups.
+A group is a number or a range of numbers separated by a dash.
+A group may be prepended by x to exclude its members from the previous group.
+A number may be one of

+   - <n>        where <n> represents a number is the <n>th page
+   - r<n>       is the <n>th page from the end
+   - z          the last page, same as r1

    - a,b,c      pages a, b, and c
    - a-b        pages a through b inclusive; if a > b, this counts down
-   - r<n>     where <n> represents a number is the <n>th page from the end
-   - z        the last page, same as r1
+   - a-b,xc     pages a through b except page c
+   - a-b,xc-d   pages a through b except pages c through d

    You can append :even or :odd to select every other page from the resulting set of pages, where :odd starts with the first page and